by Santo Nicotera

 As an affiliate of the School Reform Initiative, CITY Center for Collaborative Learning provides facilitator training in the SRI ‘Critical Friendship’ model.
 Our three small demonstration schools use this model to facilitate monthly, 2-hour SRI critical friendship groups and the model informs our entire professional learning process, culminating in teacher ‘demonstrations of learning’ at the end of the school year.

 We are ready and very excited to share this powerful model for creating and sustaining transformational learning communities again in June at our Collaborative Learning Center in downtown Tucson.
-This PLC Summer Institute (on June 3-7) will be co-facilitated by Carman Ryken, Eve Rifkin, Santo Nicotera, and Taylor Johnson.
+This PLC Summer Institute (on June 3-7) will be co-facilitated by Carman Ryken, Eve Rifkin, Santo Nicotera, Deborah Barca, and Patrick Kelly.

 Eve has been an SRI ‘Critical Friendship’ trained facilitator since 1998, has facilitated several PLCs over those years, is currently the internal SRI ‘Critical Friendship coach for the six PLC facilitators within our three schools’ PLCs, and co-facilitated the PLC Summer Institute in Tucson in June 2018.